FormidableLabs/spectacle-cli/CONTRIBUTING.md

 #### `examples/cli-mdx-babel`

-A CLI build using MDX slides found in `examples/cli-mdx-babel/slides.mdx`, a custom `.babelrc` for additional functionality beyond `@babel/preset-react`, and a `Spectacle`-customized slide import.
+A CLI build using MDX slides found in `examples/cli-mdx-babel/slides.mdx`, a custom `.babelrc` for additional functionality beyond `@babel/preset-react`, a `Spectacle`-customized slide import, and a custom theme found at `examples/cli-mdx-babel/theme.js`.

 ```sh
 # In one terminal open CLI dev server